thiagorjes/csharpwebapi-examples/README.md

 Secrets to ConnectionStrings:

-- dotnet user-secrets set ConnectionStrings.DbName
+- dotnet user-secrets set ConnectionStrings.DbName "server=servername;port=3306;user=username;password=passwdOfUser;database=DbName" (Use the connection string of your connection provider, in this case: Mysql)

 Using secrets on scaffold: